Make Gore Mountain Your Destination for Summer Recreation

 Buy Your Tickets & Prepare for Summer Fun

-Gore Mountain's 2021 summer season starts June 26!
-Visit their website to get tickets, and while you're at it lock in your best price for the winter ski season pass for the 2021 to 2022 ski season (the price increases after August 18).
+Gore Mountain's typically starts at the end of June!
+Visit their website to get tickets, and while you're at it lock in your best price for the winter ski season passes for the next ski season - prices typically increase in August.